As the broadcast networks scurry to rework their presentations in the wake of the writers’ strike, cable programmers seem ready for their close-up.

 Cable programmers are also trying new ways to integrate advertisers’ brands into custom content.
 In an effort to pitch themselves as flexible partners cognizant of advertisers’ needs, networks are creating for clients both short- and long-form ads, as well as full-length series that feature their brands.

 Discovery’s in-house studio created ads for General Motors at a lower price than an agency would charge, and it is pitching the same idea for its Planet Green network, launching in June.
 AETN is offering “blended entertainment” opportunities.
 It worked out a deal with car-rental firm Enterprise, which will exclusively sponsored History’s miniseries Battle360.
 Enteprise’s founder was a fighter pilot in World War II.

 Most of all, cable networks continue to pitch their strong brands.
 USA’s upfront message was about the network’s “brandwidth,” contending that the “Characters Welcome” slogan resonates with viewers, said USA/Sci Fi president Bonnie Hammer.

 Fellow NBCU cable network Bravo stressed its portfolio of shows and its value as a bigger “Bravo Media” brand with extensions into consumer products.

-“We've got digital so ingrained in our DNA that we've kind of got that down and we're getting back to focusing on our brands, which go hand in hand with our programming and the multiple platforms on which we distribute those programs and exercise those brands,” says NBCU's Mandala.
-“There's a real power in cable right now.
-When you take the growing ratings and combine them with the very strong brands generally associated with cable, I think it's going to be a very strong upfront.”
+“We’ve got digital so ingrained in our DNA that we’ve kind of got that down and we’re getting back to focusing on our brands, which go hand-in-hand with our programming and the multiple platforms on which we distribute those programs and exercise those brands,” Mandala said.
+“There’s a real power in cable right now.
+When you take the growing ratings and combine them with the very strong brands generally associated with cable, I think it’s going to be a very strong upfront.”